russrimm/Power-Platform-Copilot-Studio-News-Automation/README.md

 ## Overview

-The flow runs weekly (Thursday and Friday at 9:00 AM UTC) and compiles:
+The flow runs weekly based on your trigger run frequency and compiles:
 - **Service Messages** from Microsoft 365 Message Center
 - **Blog Posts** from official Power Platform product blogs
 - **YouTube Videos** from Microsoft and MVP content creators